Mcherchi/lotto-game/README.md

 ```

+### 6. Ticket Generation

-5. Ticket Generation: The game generates the specified number of tickets, each containing randomly generated numbers, selected cities, and the chosen bet amount.
+The game generates the specified number of tickets, each containing randomly generated numbers, selected cities, and the chosen bet amount.

 ```
 +---------------------------------------------------------+